incertae-sedis/cavatica/README.md

 The results of the search will appear in the `output` directory next to your `config.txt` file.

 ## Docker Container
+A docker container of Cavatica is available on [Docker Hub](https://hub.docker.com/r/griffinac/cavatica/).
 You can pull the docker container with the following command:
 ```
 docker pull griffinac/cavatica
 ```